ikostan/pico/docs/index.rst

-.. pico documentation master file, created by sphinx-quickstart on Mon Aug  5 21:38:26 2024.
+.. pico documentation master file, created by sphinx-quickstart on Mon Aug  5 22:10:19 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pico documentation
+PiPico W Training Documentation
 ==================

 Add your content using ``reStructuredText`` syntax.
 See the